Crucible Model of Sex Therapy: Beyond Function and into Style

 Welcome to genuine passion, pleasure, comfort, friendship, and fun.
 This 1-minute video contains interesting facts about the average couple and suggests a new way to do sex therapy.
 With a twist.

-Crucible® Therapy differs in a number of ways from traditional theories, philosophies, and practices of conventional sex therapy.
+Crucible® Therapy differs in several ways from traditional theories, philosophies, and practices of conventional sex therapy.
 There are no “sensate focus” exercises, no routine homework assignments, and no “bans” or prescriptions.
 It doesn’t think of couples as “resisting, treatment.”
-The goal, instead, is to increase your capacity for intimacy and passion, and in the process, resolves sexual problems like sexual disinterest, orgasmic difficulties, emotional estrangement, and erectile problems.
-The emphasizes is on personal growth (“differentiation”) rather than on resolving “sexual dysfunctions.”
+The goal, instead, is to increase your capacity for intimacy and passion, and in the process, resolve sexual problems like sexual disinterest, orgasmic difficulties, emotional estrangement, and erectile problems.
+The emphasis is on personal growth (“differentiation”) rather than on resolving “sexual dysfunctions.”
 There is no effort to “do it right” sexually.

 In fact, the work initially focuses on “doing it wrong” and learning from the experience (which really means there is no “wrong” way to be sexual in this model).

 Rather than telling you what to do or how to do it, Crucible Therapy uses your spontaneous sexual behavior as a window into yourself, your partner, and your relationship.
 This approach doesn’t focus on the common age-related changes in sexual functioning as a “problem.”
 The Crucible Approach says most people can become better in bed in their 40s, 50s, and 60s than they were as young adults.

 Instead of trying to reduce anxiety to manageable levels, passionate connections require recognizing the patterns that you engage in that circumvent or dodge anxiety instead of facing into it.